PragerU: Content

 PragerU releases videos on various topics from a conservative viewpoint that according to its site "advances Judeo-Christian values."
 As of February 2023, its YouTube channel included 2,200 videos.
 Each video costs between $25,000 and $30,000 to create.
 Dennis Prager "personally approves every item" and "edits every script" before publication, according to Mother Jones.
 PragerU guests cover a range from the secular right, the far-right, and the theocratic right.
 Some prominent video presenters have included Ben Shapiro, Candace Owens, Tucker Carlson, Nigel Farage, Charles Krauthammer, Michelle Malkin, Bret Stephens and George Will.

 Much of PragerU's popularity comes from its "5-Minute Videos", which summarize economic, political, and cultural topics, with many discussing controversial topics.

 Among topics covered, PragerU videos have argued against a $15 minimum wage, against increased gun control and in support of capitalism.
 Although topical, PragerU videos largely avoided mentioning Donald Trump during his first presidency.
 PragerU is pro-Israel, and Dennis Prager has said that "Nothing better identifies incipient evil than antisemitism."
 PragerU videos also promote the Electoral College, arguing that it thwarts voter fraud and that "pure democracies do not work".

 Dave Rubin stated in a video that "racism, bigotry, xenophobia, homophobia, and Islamophobia" are "meaningless buzzwords".
 In a video about the alt-right, Michael Knowles argued that it has nothing in common with conservatism and instead is close to leftism, except the left is much larger.

 Historians and political scientists have criticized PragerU's videos for containing misleading claims about topics such as slavery and racism in the United States, immigration, and the history of fascism.
 According to GLAAD, an LGBT media monitoring organization, PragerU also promotes anti-LGBT politics.

 Climate change denial and propaganda

 PragerU promotes fossil fuels while criticizing the use of renewable energy and disputing the scientific consensus on climate change.
-According to the non-profit think tank InfluenceMap, targeted ads posted on Facebook included misleading material that cast doubt on science, framed climatic concerns as ideological and hysteria, and promoted a conspiracy theory that "big government control" is the real motivation behind energy policies to reduce gas emissions.
+According to the non-profit think tank InfluenceMap, targeted ads posted on Facebook included misleading material that cast doubt on science, framed climate concerns as ideological and hysteria, and promoted a conspiracy theory that "big government control" is the real motivation behind energy policies to reduce gas emissions.

 PragerU has made claims that renewable energy is harmful to the environment.
 It has promoted "new climate denial", which involves casting doubt on the negative effects of climate change and anti-climate change policies.
 Climate Feedback, Reuters and the Weather Channel have found that their videos promote inaccurate and misleading claims about climate change.